SAME DAY PIZZA DOUGH - USING OONI 3 GAS-FIRED PIZZA OVEN WITH MOLINO GRASSI

 Remarkably, the dough cooked much better in the gas than it did in the wood last week.
 I had left the dough out for 40 minutes longer and even in that short time in my quite cold room, the dough was already more bubbly.
 And this came out in the cook - there were more bubbles on the crust compared to the wood cook and the dough itself had risen more during the cook.
 In this video, I compare the wood cook with the gas cook to show how different the two fuels cook the dough.
 Using the Molino Grassi flour it can be seen that it cooked better with the gas oven.
 The crust in the wood-fired oven became very crunchy and hard with very few bubbles.
 It was as though the hydration levels in the dough weren't high enough even though it was a 60% hydration recipe.

-So, my thoughts and overview of the cook are that I would not recommend using dough made just a few hours earlier if you want your pizza to be the best it can be!
+So, my thoughts and overview of the cook with the Ooni 3 Pizza Oven are that I would not recommend using dough made just a few hours earlier if you want your pizza to be the best it can be!

 My preferences are as follows: